MRASL/ros2-vicon-receiver-ground-truth/README.md

 $ source vicon_receiver/install/setup.bash
 ```

 To run the program, use the [launch file template](vicon_receiver/launch/client.launch.py) provided in the package.
-First, open the file and edit the parameters.
+First, open the file and edit the parameters, change the *hostname* to **192.168.1.200**, which is the IP address of the vicon server.
 Running `colcon build` is not needed because of the `--symlink-install` option previously used.

 Now you can the program with
 ```